|Nutrition Facts (per serving)|

 To process the jars, screw on the canning lid and process in a boiling water bath for 15 minutes (adjust the time if you are canning at high altitude).

 - Pickled chanterelles look especially attractive in the jar (and on the plate) when you can see their funnel shape and curled edges.
 So leave small ones whole, and only cut larger ones in half or at most quarters.

+- If these pickled mushrooms are not canned and just directly put into the fridge, the pickled chanties will keep for at least 6 months.
 For longer storage at room temperature, use a canning jar, making sure that the mushrooms are completely covered by the brine and that there is half an inch of headspace between the surface of the food and the rim of the jar.